STATUS: OPEN

 Eligibility requirements

-- Applicant must be a registered non-profit society.
+- Applicant must be a registered non-profit society

-- Projects must be within the City of Prince George Boundary.
+- Projects must be within the City of Prince George Boundary

-- If your proposed project is held at a City venue (park, arena, facility, plaza etc.) you are required to confirm the booking using the City’s venue booking process.
+- If your proposed project is held at a City venue (park, arena, facility, plaza etc.) you are required to confirm the booking using the City’s venue booking process

-The myPG Community Grant will NOT fund
+myPG Community Grant eligible expenses

 - Admin Fee (up to 15% of total budget requested)